authelia/authelia/docs/content/en/configuration/miscellaneous/ntp.md

 ---

 Authelia has the ability to check the system time against an NTP server, which at the present time is checked only during startup.
-This section configures and tunes the settings for this check which is primarily used to ensure [TOTP](../second-factor/time-based-one-time-password.md) can be accurately validated.
+This section configures and tunes the settings for this check.

 In the instance of inability to contact the NTP server or an issue with the synchronization Authelia will fail to start unless configured otherwise.
+It should however be noted that disabling this check is not a supported configuration and instead administrators should correct the underlying time issue. i.e. if this check is disabled and a service reliant on the time being accurate has a failure, it's very unlikely we will produce/accept a fix in this scenario without additional benefits.

 ## Configuration